Understanding Premarital Counseling: A Guide for Couples

 Are you satisfied with your sex life?

-What rituals do you share together?
+What rituals do you share?

 Do you share similar religious beliefs?

-What does each of you do that makes the other person happy?
+What makes each of you happy?

-When To Go
+When to Go

-Who To Trust
+Who to Trust

-How To Choose A Counselor
+How to Choose a Counselor

 Should your counselor have a religious affiliation?